Xenonesis/DocMagic/FAQ.md

 ## 📈 Enterprise & Business

-### Can I use DocMagic for my business?
+### Can I use docverse for my business?
-Absolutely!
-DocMagic is open source under the MIT license, so you can use it for personal or commercial projects.
+Absolutely! docverse is open source under the MIT license, so you can use it for personal or commercial projects.

 ### Do you offer enterprise support?
 While we don't offer official enterprise support, our community is very active and helpful.
 For custom development needs, you can hire from our community of contributors.

-### Can I integrate DocMagic with my existing tools?
+### Can I integrate docverse with my existing tools?
-Yes!
-DocMagic provides an API that you can use to integrate with other tools in your workflow.
+Yes! docverse provides an API that you can use to integrate with other tools in your workflow.
 Check out our [API documentation](./API.md) for more details.

 ---